 Now, as I’m just beginning to feel settled into my career as a photographer, I’ve learned to rely heavily on the help and support of other professionals to keep me afloat.

-I was amazed about how quickly Jan’s group was formed and how very successful it has been thus far!
+I was amazed at how quickly Jan’s group was formed and how very successful it has been thus far!
 If you’re really serious about learning more about photography, give a photography group a try!
 If you’re not excited to go to all the work of putting it together, try a Google search, there may already be one formed nearby!